Bydgoszcz Cathedral: Bells

 In 1801, six bells were listed: the four upper mentioned, and two smaller ones in the sacristy and in the ridge turret.
-In 1838, a fifth bell was hung on the southern church belfry: Józef, 550 kg, cast in 1720 in Hinrich Wredne's workshop, which had been operating till 1904.
-On its body, reliefs referred to Virgin Mary, Saint Joseph and Jesus.
+In 1838, a fifth bell was hung in the southern church belfry: Józef, 550 kg, cast in 1720 in Hinrich Wredne's workshop, which had been operating till 1904.
+On its body, reliefs referred to the Virgin Mary, Saint Joseph and Jesus.

-In the turret on the top of the church were five small bells, some of them might have been hung by the Prussian authorities, seized from monastic and hospital churches in the vicinity.
+In the turret on the top of the church were five small bells, some of which might have been hung by the Prussian authorities, seized from monastic and hospital churches in the vicinity.
 The main one was founded in 1702, in the bronze workshop of Absalom Wittwerck (1634–1716), with a diameter of 36 cm and engravings (Glory to the only God).
 Others came from various origins, in 1559 and 1668.

 In 1864 and 1865, bronze craftsman Fryderyk Schultz from Chełmno melted down several old bells and cast three new ones: Mikołaj 1325 kg, Maria 350 kg, and Holy Spirit 190 kg.

 At the end of the 19th century, five bells were hung in the parish belfry: 1864-Mikołaj, the largest one, Józef (1720), Marcin (1652), Maria (1865) and Holy Spirit (1864).
-Eventually, at the beginning of the 20th century, thanks to the work of Ryszard Markwart, four large bells were still in the parish church, three of which had been founded in the last 50 years: 1864-Mikołaj and smaller ones, Marcin and Maria, cast in 1904.
-These bells were seized by Prussian authorities for war purposes and melted down at the end of World War I.
+Eventually, at the beginning of the 20th century, thanks to the work of Ryszard Markwart, four large bells were still in the parish church, three of which had been founded in the last 50 years: Mikołaj in 1864 and smaller ones, Marcin and Maria, cast in 1904.
+These bells were seized by the Prussian authorities for war purposes and melted down at the end of World War I.

 After the re-recreation of the Polish state in 1918, parish priest Tadeusz Skarbek-Malczewski started the process of getting new bells.
-Meanwhile, the Church of Our Lady of Loreto in Warsaw received back its bells seized by USSR, as a consequence of the Peace of Riga (1921).
+Meanwhile, the Church of Our Lady of Loreto in Warsaw had its bells returned, after they had been seized by the USSR, as a consequence of the Peace of Riga (1921).

-In 1922, Tadeusz Skarbek-Malczewski noticed that three of the bells returned to Warsaw belonged in fact to the Cathedral of Kamianets-Podilskyi in Ukraine: consequently, he championed the idea to get these orphan bells to Bydgoszcz.
-Finally, in November 1923, those bells arrived to Bydgoszcz, one of them being handed over to Łabiszyn.
+In 1922, Tadeusz Skarbek-Malczewski noticed that three of the bells returned to Warsaw belonged in fact to the Cathedral of Kamianets-Podilskyi in Ukraine: consequently, he championed the idea of getting these orphan bells to Bydgoszcz.
+Finally, in November 1923, those bells arrived in Bydgoszcz, one of them being handed over to Łabiszyn.

 In 1929, four new additional bells were founded by bell caster Karol Szwabe from Biała: Wojciech, Marcin, Mikołaj and Annunciation of the Blessed Virgin Mary.
-These bells were confiscated during World War II, melted down by the Third Reich to support war effort.
+These bells were confiscated during World War II and melted down by the Third Reich to support war effort.

-In the end, only two bells survived the second World War and are still preserved today in the belfry of the parish church:
+In the end, only two bells survived the Second World War and are still preserved today in the belfry of the parish church: